hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

          Constant.

-      There is no interpolation at all.
-The curve holds the value of its last keyframe, giving a discrete (stairway) "curve".
+      The curve holds the value until the next keyframe, producing a stair step effect with very abrupt changes.
-      Usually only used during the initial "blocking" stage in pose-to-pose animation workflows.
+      Normally only used during the initial "blocking" stage in pose-to-pose animation workflows.

    :Linear:
       .. figure:: /images/editors_graph-editor_fcurves_introduction_linear.png